inventor500/addrcli/README.md

-# get-zip
+# addrcli

 This is a simple program that retrieves the list of possible zip codes for a given city / state combination.
-It uses the USPS website as a back end.

-All data retrieved is subject to the license granted by the USPS web site, <https://about.usps.com/who/legal/terms-of-use.htm>.
+This program uses the USPS website as a back end, and thus (probably) only works for addresses in the United States.

 ## Usage